toreanjoel/tunneld/README.md

 - See service status and restart components if needed
 - Dynamic refresh — minimal design, efficient interaction
 - Creating Resources (references with intent to resource and monitor for any selfhosted application on its network)
-- Expose Services to the internet using Cloudflare tunnels
+- Expose Services to the internet using Zrok tunnels
 - Enable sharing and connect to other tunneld devices to access shared/enabled resources
 - Tunneld sends device health and overview information to a device on its network (get events when activity takes place)